The Spice Islands

 Grenada – An Island Worthy of Exploration

-If you are coming on a sailing holiday that departs or arrives in Grenada, you absolutely need to add a few days to your yacht charter so you can explore this beautiful island.
+If you are coming on a sailing holiday that departs or arrives in Grenada, you absolutely need to add a few days before or after your yacht charter so you can explore this beautiful island.

 Also worth a quick detour is the Grenada Chocolate Company, which entices chocoholics with its sweet, organic treats.
 Nearby is a historic rum factory, River Antoine Rum Distillery, which will fascinate rum lovers, as it is the Caribbean’s only water-powered mill still operating.
 On Friday evenings, sample just-caught lobster and fish cooked over open fires at the weekly Fish Friday Festival held in Gouyave or head back to Gran Anse for sundowners at Umbrellas Beach Bar.